 Collecting a blood sample is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a day or so.

 In the lab, the blood sample usually will undergo a test called an ELISA (enzyme-linked immunosorbent assay).
-This method involves incubating the blood on a specialized plate with various chemicals.
-By measuring the intensity of the color change that follows, doctors can tell whether gliadin antibodies are present in the blood.
-The results are commonly available within 1-2 days.
+This involves incubating the blood on a special plate with various chemicals.
+By measuring the intensity of the color change that follows, doctors can tell whether gliadin antibodies are in the blood.
+The results are usually available within 1-2 days.

-If results show the presence of gliadin antibodies, the doctor will likely perform further tests, which may include a biopsy of the small intestine to look for evidence of gliadin-induced inflammation.
+If results show the presence of gliadin antibodies, the doctor will probably do other tests, which may include a biopsy of the small intestine to look for evidence of gliadin-induced inflammation.

 This test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include:

 Having a blood test is relatively painless.
 Still, many children are afraid of needles.
 Explaining the test in terms your child can understand might help ease some of the fear.